tip: search by species name (Scientific, English, Creole or French) or IUCN Red List status

 Alternatively you can click on the species tab at the top of the page.
 That will take you to the species page where you can search by taxa on the left-hand side of the page or simply scroll down through images for all the species contained on the site.

-This site is currently still UNDER CONSTRUCTION.
-So many of the other pages remain blank.
-The search functions are, however, fully operational and there are to date more than 320 species on the site.
-270 plus, of which, have full species descriptions and text, the remainder have just photographs and species names for now.
-This is an ongoing process however, more species are being added regularly and the site will be increasingly operationalised in the coming weeks with new features and scope for user interaction.
+This site is under ongoing development.
+So some of the pages remain blank.
+The search functions are, however, fully operational and there are to date more than 500 species on the site.
+More species are being added regularly and the site will be increasingly operationalised with new features and scope for user interaction.
 We hope you find this site useful and interesting.
 Enjoy!

 Species of the week